 While the illustration above shows operational and business intelligence as parallel, independent technology stacks, the reality is that the most successful data architectures intertwine these.
 Traditional business intelligence applications such as Looker and Tableau can benefit from the performance gains offered by the data stores favored by operational intelligence stacks.
 Similarly, operational intelligence stacks can benefit from the cost efficiencies of batch processing, particularly when doing historical restatements.

-As data infrastructure technologies evolve, it’s uncertain whether a single stack will emerge to serve both operational and business intelligence use cases, or whether these stacks will diverge further.
-In the present, however, the experiences of the world’s leading digital companies indicate that the era of operational intelligence has dawned and will shine for many years to come.
+As data infrastructure technologies evolve, it’s uncertain whether a single stack will emerge to serve both operational and business intelligence use cases, or whether these stacks will further diverge.
+In the present, however, the experiences of the world’s leading digital companies indicate that a new era of operational intelligence has dawned with a novel set of technologies for data processing, storage, and decisioning.